 Establish a riparian buffer zone along Landa Lake near the outflow to the Mill Race/ New Channel (Figure 6, right) by creating a riparian protection area.
 Currently, this area is largely denuded of vegetation with evidence of erosion.
 The riparian zone will be delineated, soil prepared/ amended, and plants installed to establish riparian vegetation, minimize erosion and stabilize the banks.
 Soil preparation will include soil scarification and the addition of compost material.
 Candidate native plant species may include those in Table 5 based on the success of previous restoration efforts.
 Native plant restoration in this area will include both planting of potted plants and distribution of a native seed mix.
-Permanent fencing will be installed around the perimeter of the riparian protection area to protect the riparian area and prevent disturbance by park visitors.
-Permanent protective fencing will also be installed around riparian protection areas that were established in 2019 to define these areas as "grow zones" and minimize disturbance by park visitors.
+Stabilized walk paths and/ or observation decks will be constructed to provide Park visitor access while limiting disturbance to planting areas.